Man shot, neighbours surprised in quieter Kelowna trailer park - BC Local News

 Neighbours reported the man lived in the trailer park.

+“We encourage anyone with information about this crime to contact the Kelowna RCMP Serious Crime tip line at 250-470-6236,” said Foster.

-Anyone with any information is asked to contact the Kelowna RCMP Serious Crime Unit at 250-762-3300.
-Or remain completely anonymous by calling Crime Stoppers at 1-800-222-8477 or by leaving a tip online at www.crimestoppers.net.
+Anyone with any information can also contact the Kelowna RCMP at 250-762-3300.
+Or remain completely anonymous by calling Crime Stoppers at 1-800-222-8477 or by leaving a tip online at www.crimestoppers.net

 edit@kelownacapnews.comLike us on Facebook and follow us on Twitter.